2008 Summer Olympics closing ceremony: The Antwerp Ceremony

 The People's Liberation Army then enter the stadium, holding the national flag of Greece.
 While the Greek flag was being hoisted, the Greek national anthem "Hymn to Liberty" was performed.

 Rogge and Liu Qi walked to the main stage from the VIP corridor.
 During his speech, Rogge praised the Chinese for their warm reception and effort.
 He also stated that the Beijing Games were "truly exceptional".
 Finally, he declared in French that the 2008 Olympic Games were officially closed.

-The British flag was then raised and the British national anthem God Save The Queen was played.
-Shortly thereafter, the soldiers slowly lowered the Olympic flag and Chinese and foreign child singers sung the Olympic Anthem in Greek.
+The British flag was then raised and the British national anthem God Save the Queen was played.
+Shortly thereafter, the soldiers slowly lowered the Olympic flag and Chinese and foreign child singers sung the Olympic anthem in Greek.
 Afterwards, the PLA soldiers folded the Olympic flag and exited.

 The Olympic flag was handed from Guo Jinlong, the Mayor of Beijing, to Count Rogge, the President of the IOC.
 It was then handed to Boris Johnson, the Mayor of London.
+The Olympic flag was next raised again in Vancouver, British Columbia, Canada during the 2010 Winter Olympics opening ceremony on February 12, 2010.